 4. Buy Now Pay Later

 Another way to make digital shopping more comfortable and more attractive is to offer the option of buying now and paying later.
 While credit cards have always provided this option, most buy now pay later (BNPL) vendors charge no interest or fees and don’t affect the customer’s credit utilization metric on credit scoring formulas.
 Customers choose the BNPL option at checkout and are referred to the third-party vendor’s Website, where they agree to a payment schedule.
 BNPL was popular pre-pandemic, but during the pandemic, consumers have preferred longer payment plan options.
-More than 40 percent of checkouts have moved from a five-payment-plan option to a seven-payment-plan option.

 Online retailers are offering BNPL options because they reap three major benefits from them.